Zerthox/GW2-Elite-Insights-Parser/README.md

 -__parsed__: boolean, set to true if parsing was successful.

+-__reason__: string, only relevant when "parsed" is false.
+Indicates the reason why the parsing has failed.
+In "Setting", "User", "FileContent" and "Fatal".

 -__status__: string, as displayed on the application on UI mode once processing is done.

 -__generatedFiles__: array of string, full name of all created files.